 The gaseous phase resulting from biomass gasification comprises a mixture of CO, CO2, H2, H2O, CH4, C2H4, and tar.
 The tar is divided into two fractions: a high-boiling fraction represented by phenol (C6H6O) and a low-boiling fraction represented by acetaldehyde (CH3CHO).

-Thermal gradients within biomass particles are neglected and a linear thermal profile along the reactor is assumed (see ).
+Thermal gradients within biomass particles are neglected and a linear thermal profile along the reactor is assumed (see Figure 3).

 The sulfur content in biomass and the formation of pollutants due to reactions with air (COS, H2S, CS2, NH3, NOx, and HCN) are disregarded.

 By delineating these assumptions, we establish the framework within which the model operates and provide transparency regarding the constraints and simplifications inherent in its formulation.
-Moreover, contains the ultimate and proximate analysis of the feedstock employed as test case in the result section.
+Moreover, Table 1 contains the ultimate and proximate analysis of the feedstock employed as test case in the result section.